tolgraven/proper-smooth.vim/README.md

 etc.

 ## Mappings
-These skip ahead for any consequent keypresses instead of throwing yet more ticks on an existing queue, so you're never more than one "cycle" away.
+These skip ahead for any consequent presses instead of throwing yet more ticks on an existing queue, so you're never more than one "cycle" away.
 By default:
 ```vim
 nnoremap <silent> <C-d> :call proper_smooth#go(0.5)<CR>